 What is stress?

-The definition of stress is any stimulus that triggers heightened emotional and physiological response in our nervous systems.
+The definition of stress is any stimulus that triggers heightened emotional and physiological responses in our nervous systems.
 This is also known as the “fight-or-flight” response.
 An event perceived as stressful will change our hormone levels.
 The hormones are then released into the bloodstream.
-When this happens, it signals to our nervous system that it’s time to go into survival mode.
+When this happens, it signals our nervous system that it’s time to go into survival mode.
 In the past, this response could save our lives.
-When a predator approached, the change in our bodies helped give us to boost to escape or fight to live another day.
-In modern times, we don’t face the same challenges as our ancestors did but our bodies still react in the same way.
+When a predator approached, the change in our bodies helped give us a boost to escape and live another day.
+In modern times, we don’t face the same challenges as our ancestors did, but our bodies still react in the same way.

 How to recognize stress

 We all respond to stress differently.
 Stress can manifest itself in a number of physical and emotional symptoms.
-When we feel stressed, this emotion affects our endocrine systems.
-This leads to alterations within our hormone levels in our bloodstreams.
-If your kid is distressed they can exhibit a number of different mental, emotional, and physical symptoms depending on the situation.
-They may communicate this with you by telling you how they feel.
-They may tell share with you how frustrated they’ve been feeling lately because of something that happened at school.
-They may exhibit physical symptoms or emotional responses such as anger or frustration.
-Communication is very important when it comes to recognizing stress in your child.
+When we feel stressed, this emotion affects our endocrine systems, which leads to alterations within the hormone levels in our bloodstreams.
+If your child is distressed, she can exhibit a number of different mental, emotional, and physical symptoms depending on the situation.
+Hopefully, she’ll communicate this with you by telling you how she feels.
+Unfortunately, many times children cannot articulate their stress, so it is released in physical symptoms instead.
+Your daughter may complain of stomach or head aches, she could struggle to fall asleep at night, or she might become agitated and frustrated.
+Chronic stress is a prolonged and constant feeling of stress that can negatively affect your health if it goes untreated.
+When the fight-or-flight response is constantly triggered over a long period of time in the case of chronic stress, numerous health problems can develop.
+Communication is very important when it comes to recognizing stress in your child; note these symptoms as indicators that your daughter might be experiencing negative stress.

 Another surprising benefit of stress is how it can actually boost life satisfaction levels.
 Researchers at UCLA noted that subjects who had some adversity and stress in their lifetimes reported higher levels of life satisfaction than those who had not faced much stress.
 Moderate stress can make us more resilient and confident in the face of life’s challenges.